The uVisor Documentation

 - Sets up a protected environment using a Memory Protection Unit (MPU), such as the ARM Cortex®-M MPU or a vendor-specific alternative.
 In particular:

 - Its own memories and the security-critical peripherals are protected from the unprivileged code.

 - Access Control Lists (ACLs) limit unprivileged access to selected hardware peripherals and memories.

 - Allows interaction from the unprivileged code by exposing SVCall-based APIs.

 - Forwards and deprivileges interrupts to the unprivileged handler that has been registered for them.

 - Prevents registers leakage when switching execution between privileged and unprivileged code and between mutually untrusted unprivileged modules.

-- Forces access to some security-critical peripherals (like DMA) through SVCall-based APIs.
+- Forces access to some security-critical peripherals (such as DMA) through SVCall-based APIs.

 The unprivileged code

 All the code that is not explicitly part of the uVisor is generally referred to as unprivileged code.
 The unprivileged code: